Health of the Market

 3.23% both

 times.
 It hit a low in March and August 2020 around 0.5%.
-Now it is on a long-term rise due to falling bond prices.
+Now it is on

 [NC]